 Is O’Dowd worried about being perpetually typecast as “Mr. Nice Guy” after playing Rhodes in ‘Bridesmaids’?

-Typecasting is not a bad thing (I have more to say about this point in the conclusion of this post).
+Typecasting is not a bad thing (I have more to say about this point in this post).

 If you’re good at playing sweet, lovable guys and that is what women viewers such as myself first appreciated you for, then stick with that.